Christian Youth Theater

 Classes are offered each session at each branch, as well as summer camps throughout the summer.
-Classes are typically 10 weeks long.
+Classes are typically 10 weeks long during the fall, winter, and spring sessions.
 More specialized topics are often covered such as improvisational theatre, theatrical makeup, set construction, accents and dialects, stunts, special effects and theatre criticism.

 In CYT, at least one parent of each cast member is typically expected to serve on a committee.
 These committees perform tasks such as building sets and props, supervising the backstage crew, and supervising the lights/sound technical team in the booth (which is composed of both adult committee members and non-adults, typically with a minimum age of 10).
-Children from 8-18 participate in character/acting roles on stage in each production.
+Children from 8–18 participate in character/acting roles on stage in each production.

+Mission statement

+CYT's mission is to "develop[] character and creativity through quality theater arts training that brings families and communities together while reflecting Jesus."

 History

 Christian Community Theater was founded by Paul and Sheryl Russell and Marjorie Blyth in San Diego, California.
 CYT was later founded in 1981 as an after-school performing arts program.

-Today, there are over 20 CYT branches across the United States, including: Spokane, WA, Anderson, SC, Denver, CO, Kansas City, MO, Atlanta, GA, Vancouver, WA, Nashville, TN, Houston, TX, Nashville, Tennessee Fredericksburg, VA, Chicago, IL, Tucson, AZ, Phoenix AZ, Northern Idaho and New York, NY.
-CYT also hopes to start a location in Japan.